signalfx/splunk-otel-collector/deployments/cloudfoundry/bosh/README.md

-# OpenTelemetry Collector BOSH Release
+# Splunk OpenTelemetry Collector BOSH Release

 This directory contains a BOSH Release of the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
 The BOSH release can be used to deploy the collector so that it will act as a [Loggregator Firehose nozzle](https://docs.pivotal.io/tiledev/2-2/nozzle.html).